The Most Amazing Place You Have Never Seen

-If desired, a deepwater boat slip will be provided for the new owner – prepaid for a full year.
+If desired, a deepwater boat slip (pre-paid for a full year) will be provided at the Blue Diamond Marina for the new owner of the Sundance Estate property.

 If you have arrived here, I assume you have some degree of serious interest in further exploring the offer to purchase Sundance Estate.
 I hope you have thoroughly explored this website as it contains a good deal of information about this property.

-All of the 105 acres of Sundance Estate, including the environmentally friendly house primary residence are offered collectively for $5.315 Million US.
+All of the 105 acres of Sundance Estate, including the environmentally friendly house primary residence are offered collectively for $4.99 Million ($4,990,000) USD.
 However, subsets are available.
-You may want to consider the Purchase Alternatives while they are still available.
+You may want to consider the Purchase Alternatives while they are still options.

 Dr. Donald Cordes